maehrlich1/microhabSel_LC-WGS/markdowns/LD.md

 # Linkage Disequilibrium

 LD calculation was performed in order to produce an LD pruned dataset for analyses where independence of data (SNPs) is required.
+In order to produce a conservative, high-quality SNP set, variants located on scaffolds were ignored.
 Specifically, LD was calculated between pairs of SNPs within a given proximity.
 Next, LD decay was plotted and the shape of the curve was used to inform LD pruning.

 ## LD Calculation